-Primarily, equity release is accessible to proprietors where the youngest spouse or partner on the deeds is at least aged 55, or in other cases, 60.
+Primarily, equity release is accessible to proprietors where the youngest spouse or partner on the deeds is at least 55, or in other cases, 60.

 It gets better:

-Recently, equity release companies have introduced the impaired life schemes that provide ‘enhanced’ rates to those who are not as fit and healthy as they used to be, and these plans increase the percentage that you can withdraw from your reserve.
+Recently, equity release firms have introduced the impaired life schemes that provide ‘enhanced’ rates to those who are not as fit and healthy as they used to be, and these plans increase the percentage that you can withdraw from your reserve.

-Consequently, if the same person aged 65, but he/she was a smoker with high blood pressure, Type 2 diabetes & a history of heart attacks, it means that they could get more, probably from £180,000 up to £190,500 with the enhanced lifetime mortgage scheme.
+Consequently, if the same person is 65, but he/she was a smoker with high blood pressure, Type 2 diabetes & a history of heart attacks, it means that they could get more, probably from £180,000 up to £190,500 with the enhanced lifetime mortgage scheme.

 More on the Workings of Equity Release Schemes